After 33 hours of research evaluating 50 products, we picked August Smart Lock Pro + Connect as our top choice.

 We consider this to be one of the best locks on the market.
 It's currently on sale on Amazon for $214.93 instead of it's usual $279.99, making the August Smart Lock a steal.

 Smart locks are as much a game-changer to modern security as digital and electronic locks were when first introduced.
-Decades ago, the only way to open a lock was using a physical key, until keypads and electronic locks were introduced that eliminated the need for keys altogether.
+Decades ago, the only way to open a lock was by using a physical key, until keypads and electronic locks were introduced that eliminated the need for keys altogether.
 Now, with the modern smart lock, you don’t even need a keypad—all you need is your smartphone and the electronic receiver built into the lock!

 The truth is that keys give thieves easy access to your home.
 Manual locks with keyholes can be easily picked with basic lockpicking tools, and it doesn’t take a lot of practice to develop the ability to break into manual locks.
 Digital locks step up security, but even they can be easily fooled with a few simple tools.

 Smart locks, on the other hand, are drastically harder to bypass or crack.
-They require a specific connection between your smartphone and the lock itself, so the security is far more secure—exactly what you want when buying a lock!
+They require a specific connection between your smartphone and the lock itself, so the security is far more secure—precisely what you want when buying a lock!
 While there are flaws (no lock is without them), smart locks are most likely the safest locking system when used correctly.

 The thing that sets smart locks apart from digital and electronic locks is the fact that it’s connected to your smartphone.
-While digital locks require you to enter a numerical combination on the keypad and electronic locks require some sort of keycard or electronic opening device, a smart lock syncs with the app on your smartphone.
+While digital locks require you to enter a numerical combination on the keypad and electronic locks, require some sort of keycard or electronic opening device, a smart lock syncs with the app on your smartphone.
 Your “key” is the data stored in that smartphone app.
 As soon as you trigger it on the app, the data is sent to the lock in order to open or close it.
 Thus, you never need to worry about losing the key—no more than you need to worry about losing your smartphone.

 If you’re thinking about upgrading your security, it may be time to consider a smart lock.
 Here are a few reasons why: